Back to Top

 Discussion of infectious disease, with emphasis on common pathogens and the diseases they cause.
 Discussion of the presentation, diagnosis and treatment of common complaints of infectious diseases.

-: INTRO TO CLINICAL CHIRO
+: INTRODUCTION TO CLINICAL CHIROPRACTIC

 This course assists the student through the transition from the classroom to the clinical environment by introducing the patient care and record-keeping procedures of University Health Services.
 Web site resources augment lecture and small group discussion sessions covering all aspects of documentation and the clinic procedures students will follow during their initial patient care experiences in the subsequent term.
 Note: This course is required the trimester immediately prior to enrolling in Clinical Internship 1.